UmmeFarwaAIDeveloper/Daily-Tax-Return-Compliance-Monitoring-and-Reporting-System/README.md

-AI-Powered Tax Compliance Automation Workflow:
+AI-Powered Tax Compliance Automation Workflow

 This workflow automates the entire tax return compliance process from reading the latest filings to generating and emailing smart AI reports.
-It’s designed for tax teams, accountants, or government departments to save hours of manual work and eliminate reporting errors.
+It’s designed for tax teams, accountants, and government departments to save hours of manual work and eliminate reporting errors.

-How It Works:
+1. How It Works

 Trigger: The process starts manually when clicking “Execute workflow”.

-Configuration: Loads workflow settings (like sheet names, email setup, etc.).
+Configuration: Loads workflow settings such as sheet names, email setup, and other parameters.

 Read Data: